 One such possibility is giving multiple interpretations of your retail display through opposing angles.
-For example, using Reboard to create a scene with one part of your display viewable from one angle, and so on.
-Many a shop display have used angles to give distinct elements or add a new way to view their designs.
+For example, using Re-board® material to create a scene with one part of your display viewable from one angle, and so on.
+Many a shop display have used angles to give distinct elements or add a new way to view their design.

 Another example is the use of staging and props.
 You may choose to elevate your hero product through a unidirectional display, where the viewer cannot reasonably find any other interpretation than the set-up before them.
 The display may incorporate steps that force the viewer to think of the product as literally elevated.

-Out of all your retail display material options, a Reboard display has the most minimal carbon footprint.
-Additionally, Reboard is a superior choice for retail displays due to its reflectiveness; the way the light shimmers on the material draws the attention of the viewer instantaneously.
+Out of all your retail display material options, a Re-board® display has the most minimal carbon footprint.
+Additionally, Re-board is a superior choice for shop displays due to its reflectiveness; the way the light on the material shimmers draws the viewer’s attention instantaneously.

 Show your customer base that you think outside the box through implementation of multiple materials in your retail display.

-Foam materialgives your retail display a weightiness through its dense appearance.
+Foam material gives your shop display a weightiness through its dense appearance.
 However, foam boards are not really recyclable, so consider the environmental impact of choosing foam.

 Acrylic retail displays are excellent for putting the emphasis on display.
 You may choose to box in your hero product, or to give the impression that your product is premium.
 Whilst easier to recycle than foam, it is recommended you use acrylics sparingly, since it is a heavy-duty plastic.

-The power to transform ideas to art in a specific space rely heavily on the quality of the materials used and how they are maximised.
+The power to transform ideas into art in a specific space relies heavily on the materials’ quality and how they are maximised.
 Compared to traditional print methods, visual impact can be more flexible nowadays.
 Displays can benefit from using less or no print to generate more visual impact.
-The vision needs to be loyal from conceptualisation to execution.
-Next Printing creates this experience.
+The vision needs to be loyal from conceptualisation to execution – and Next Printing creates this experience.

 Collaborate with Next Printing

-High-quality point of sale marketing, large-scale exhibits, pop-ups, and signage.
+- High-quality versatile point-of-sale displays, large-scale exhibits, pop-ups, and signage.

-As Australia’s pioneer in sustainable printing, Next Printing is the contractor of choice for high-quality point of sale marketing, large-scale exhibits, pop-ups, and signage.
+As Australia’s pioneer in sustainable printing, Next Printing is the contractor of choice for high-quality point-of-sale marketing, large-scale exhibits, pop-ups, and signage.
 We pride ourselves in being reliable, exceeding expectations, and delivering in record time.
-Our success in providing clients with versatile, long-lasting, and eco-friendly digital printing solutions carries over into better outcomes for both them and their target audiences.
+Our success in providing clients with versatile, long-lasting, and eco-friendly digital printing solutions carries over into better outcomes for them and their target audiences.